40-mile Russian convoy threatens Kyiv; shelling intensifies - NewsBreak

 The Russian military has denied targeting residential areas despite abundant evidence of shelling of homes, schools and hospitals.

-Fighting raged in other towns and cities.
+Fighting raged in other towns and cities across the country.
 The strategic port city of Mariupol, on the Sea of Azov, is “hanging on,” said Zelenskyy adviser Oleksiy Arestovich.
 An oil depot was reported bombed in the eastern city of Sumy.

 Russian artillery hit a military base in Okhtyrka, a city between Kharkiv and Kyiv, and more than 70 Ukrainian soldiers were killed, the head of the region wrote on Telegram.
 Dmytro Zhyvytskyy posted photographs of the charred shell of a four-story building and rescuers searching rubble.